Mehar-IT/Mehar-IT/README.md

 ### Hi there 👋
-### I am a Programmer,Cricketer and a good Friend..
+### I am a programmer,cricketer and a good friend..

 # 💫About Me :